cpackard/fundholdings/README.md

 ### Stage 1: Data Exploration

-The first challenge was to figure out the types of filings we were dealing with.
+The first challenge was to figure out the types of filings the application had to interpret.
 Having no detailed knowledge of mutual fund filings, I needed to discover:
-- What types of forms do we need to parse for holdings information?
+- What types of forms does the app need to parse for holdings information?
 - What format are these forms in?
-- What happens when we can't find any of the forms we're looking for?
+- What happens when the app can't find any of the forms it's looking for?

 After a little research, it seems that holdings information is mostly contained in these filings:
 - 13F-HR and 13F-HR/A (ammendment to an existing 13F-HR)